Three on a Couch: Plot

 Christopher Pride wants to marry his girlfriend, Dr. Elizabeth Acord.
 However, she is too involved with her patients and she doesn't think that she would be able to leave them to live in Paris for a year.
 Pride decides to solve her patients' problems after finding out that most of them are merely despondent after having relationships go bad.
 Therefore, he decides to "date" these women, without Acord's knowledge, and give them back their self-esteem so that they will be less dependent on their doctor.

 Pride adopts a separate persona for each woman, targeted to be their ideal partner.
-Ringo Raintree the millionaire cowboy woos a Anna Jacque, a French patient.
-For southern belle Mary Lou Mauve he becomes Rutherford the zoologist (and Ruther's twin sister, Heather) and for passionate athlete Susan he becomes Warren, also an athlete.
+Ringo Raintree the millionaire cowboy woos Anna Jacque, a French patient.
+For southern belle Mary Lou Mauve he becomes Rutherford the zoologist (and Rutherford's twin sister, Heather) and for passionate athlete Susan he becomes Warren, also an athlete.

 The film comes to a climax when all the women, including the psychiatrist, assemble at a party with Pride present.
 He quickly switches from one character to the next depending on which woman is present.